Forgot Password

 5. Do you need a permit to visit Mount Everest?

 Yes, visiting the Everest region requires official permits, especially on the Nepal side.
 Trekkers typically need a Sagarmatha National Park permit and other local entry permits.
-These permits help regulate tourism and protect the environment.
 On the Tibetan side, permits are also required but are more restricted and must be arranged through authorized travel agencies.

 6. What is the easiest way to see Mount Everest?